forlilab/Meeko/docs/source/tutorial4b.rst

 In this section, we demonstrate how to use Meeko's API functions to reconstruct RDKit molecules from docking results stored in a Ringtail database, which is essentially a SQLite databse.
 This reconstruction approach aligns with the internal method Ringtail uses when exporting filtered poses to SDF files.
 Instead of applying Ringtail’s built-in filtering tools, we will select poses using a custom SQL query.
 The selected poses will then be reconstructed using their SMILES strings, atom index mappings, hydrogen-parent relationships, and 3D coordinates.

 To begin with, we will use Ringtail to extract, transform and store the docking results from *.dlg files of both the actives and decoys ligand sets.
-Assuming that the *.dlg files are located in the folders named "4EY7_actives" and "4EY7_decoys" in the current directly, we will use the following Python code snippet to write all docking results to a Ringtail database.
+Assuming that the *.dlg files are located in the folders named "4EY7_actives" and "4EY7_decoys" in the current directory, we will use the following Python code snippet to write all docking results to a Ringtail database.

 .. code-block:: python